Chef Interviews: Nico Madrangca of Rey’s Place

 Do you have a signature dish or a favorite dish that you enjoy cooking?

-My signature dish is Pork Sisig!
+My signature dish is Pork Sisig, a fantastic traditional Filipino dish!
 It just makes me happy cooking this dish and I feel very happy when someone likes it.
 The dish contains 50% pork belly and 50% pork face flavoured with Filipino spices like onions, garlic, chilli and of course soy and vinegar then topped with mayonnaise and pork chicharron.

 Tell us a bit about Rey’s Place.
 What can people expect when coming to Rey’s Place?